KamalikaDUTT/IMDb-Movie-Data-Visualisation/README.md

-# Credit-EDA-Case-Study
+# IMDb-Movie-Data-Visualisation-
-A case study based on concepts learnt in Data Visualition.
+A case study based on concepts learnt in Python for Data Science.